sammy310/docs.ko-kr/docs/visual-basic/programming-guide/language-features/strings/nothing-and-strings.md

 ---
-title: Visual Basic의 Nothing 및 문자열 ms.date: 07/20/2015
+title: Nothing 및 문자열
+ms.date: 07/20/2015
 helpviewer_keywords:
 - strings [Visual Basic], Nothing ms.assetid: 261380af-2024-4ecf-823b-43b1034d92cd
-ms.openlocfilehash: f5c1ea8cc0728b25e8e874963967aed504e466d7
+ms.openlocfilehash: dfc43748d0754f0a6a29763c42ab82d9937f89f8
-ms.sourcegitcommit: c7a7e1468bf0fa7f7065de951d60dfc8d5ba89f5
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: ko-KR
-ms.lasthandoff: 05/14/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65591351"
+ms.locfileid: "74344304"
 ---
 # <a name="nothing-and-strings-in-visual-basic"></a>Visual Basic의 Nothing 및 문자열
-Visual Basic 런타임 및.NET Framework 평가 `Nothing` 다르게는 문자열입니다.
+The Visual Basic runtime and the .NET Framework evaluate `Nothing` differently when it comes to strings.

-## <a name="visual-basic-runtime-and-the-net-framework"></a>Visual Basic 런타임 및.NET Framework
+## <a name="visual-basic-runtime-and-the-net-framework"></a>Visual Basic Runtime and the .NET Framework
  다음 예제를 참조하세요.

  [!code-vb[VbVbalrStrings#47](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStrings/VB/Class2.vb#47)]

- Visual Basic 런타임 일반적으로 평가 `Nothing` 을 빈 문자열 (""). 하지만.NET Framework 않습니다, 및 문자열 작업을 수행 하려고 시도 될 때마다 예외를 throw `Nothing`합니다.
+ The Visual Basic runtime usually evaluates `Nothing` as an empty string ("").
+The .NET Framework does not, however, and throws an exception whenever an attempt is made to perform a string operation on `Nothing`.

-## <a name="see-also"></a>참고자료
+## <a name="see-also"></a>참조

 - [Visual Basic의 문자열 소개](../../../../visual-basic/programming-guide/language-features/strings/introduction-to-strings.md)